Read Time: 1 min.

 While working in the brothels, Artisan community outreach volunteers came and visited me.
 The outreach teams offered me a job making jewelry and I have been working here since then.

-*Trades of Hope is excited to celebrate this update from our Artisan partners in North Asia about Bai:
+*Trades of Hope is excited to celebrate this update from our Artisan partners in East Asia about Bai:

 Bai is currently working in our headquarters city and living with her daughter.
 Bai’s daughter is in elementary school, and is able to stay with Bai because of the child education grants we provide.
 With the high cost of schooling, oftentimes parents have to send their children back to their hometown to live with their grandparents.
 Bai has also recently passed her Microsoft Outlook Certification test!